LeviTampus/Data-Analystics-Excel-Project/README.md

 **Data Exploration and Analysis** - this shows how I have explored the data, created some pivot tables, and made notes of my discovery.
 You may notice that it's not super organized because the end product will be shown on the following file.

-**Data Presentation** - this shows my key findings and my data visualization.
+**Data Presentation** - this shows my ad hoc analysis and my data visualization.